ImpulseAdventure/Waveshare_ILI9486/README.md

 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
 - The Waveshare team has requested that their code retain a note indicating that the original code is from Waveshare.
+- The Waveshare_ILI9486_GFX file leverages the Adafruit-GFX API, with a BSD license.